Skip to main content

 Conclusion

-If there are pieces missing that would increase your organization’s rating on one of these websites, it makes sense to do your best to meet those requirements - and continually work to improve your positive ratings.
-It is also important that everyone within the nonprofit sector educate our communities about what these ratings mean, what they measure well, and where they fall short - so everyone feels more prepared and confident in their giving.
+If there are pieces missing that would increase your organization’s rating, do your best to meet those requirements and improve your positive ratings.
+It is also important that all of us within the nonprofit sector educate our communities about what these ratings mean, what they measure well, and where they fall short - so everyone feels more prepared and confident in their giving.

 Did this answer your question?